 According to the Impressionist exhibit I saw just a week before at the Saint Louis Art Museum,

 Before reconstruction in 1853, the city was a labyrinth of narrow, winding streets, without sidewalks, between crumbling multistory buildings where many neighbourhoods were dark, unhealthy, and dangerous.
 Georges-Eugène Haussmann, per Napoleon III, orchestrated the demolition of two thousand buildings and forty streets and built two hundred kilometres of wide new boulevards, squares and parks, along with sidewalks, sewers, and street lighting.
 This established “L’alignement” or the standards for the height, general design and the materials used for the buildings along boulevards, giving the centre of Paris the distinct unity and look that it has today.

-An excerpt form Eyewitness Travel book (I prefer Insight Guides and will take either one over Lonely Planet, because I like pictures) did not come close to describing how vibrant and “center-of-it-all” the Latin Quarter would still feel.
-Another description I came across that warned me not to expect to much came from Matt Barrett’s Guide to Paris France:
+An excerpt from Eyewitness Travel book (I prefer Insight Guides and will take either one over Lonely Planet because I like pictures) did not come close to describing how vibrant and “center-of-it-all” the Latin Quarter would still feel.
+Another description I came across that warned me not to expect too much came from Matt Barrett’s Guide to Paris France:

 …the name alone evokes images of bohemian Paris at its height.
 In spite of its indisputable gentrification and the loss of its former identity, the myriad streets surrounding what was the left bank’s true student and intellectual center continues to attract tourists and Parisians who hope to discover, or possibly resurrect, a little of that electric sense of change we read of in Camus, Sartre and Beckett.